An original musical theatre piece and whole school collaboration. May 12-13, 19-20.

 There are two choirs in the school catering for a diversity of interests.

 The main School Choir comprising about 50 learners plays a leading role in school ceremonies and participates in festivals, concerts and competitions.
 Their repertoire is wide and ranges from difficult and challenging classical works to popular songs and songs from musicals.
-The choir is directed by Mr Daniel Rossouw and is accompanied by Mrs Elize Kruger and Ms Conradie.
+The choir is directed by Mr Johan Bester and is accompanied by Dr Kruger, Miss Conradie and Miss Venter.

 The second choir is a traditional voice ensemble called Hlabelela which means “to lead with the voice”.
 Hlabelela sing African music and broaden their knowledge of the language and cultures of South Africa.
 They are assisted by Mr Bhulana and are seen here performing at the school’s Fun Run and Market Day.